Flora of Rajasthan

-will completely spellbind the tourists.
-While one part of Rajasthan is dominated by the Thar Desert the other part flaunts the lofty peaks of the Aravallis and Vindhya ranges.
+While one part of Rajasthan is dominated by the Thar Desert, the other part flaunts the lofty peaks of the Aravallis and Vindhya ranges.
 The forests in Rajasthan mostly lie to the east of the Aravalli range.
 They comprise of about 9% of the total area.
-The vegetation in the desert region marjorly comprises of stunted trees, thorny shrubs and some grasses.
+The vegetation in the desert region majorly comprises of stunted trees, thorny shrubs and some grasses.
 The rest of the vegetation grows only during monsoon.

-But the most important species adds a special dimension to the flora and fauns of Rajasthan is the cat family.
-Amazingly it is one of the best places where big cats thrive.
+But the most important species that adds a special dimension to the fauna of Rajasthan is the cat family.
+Amazingly, it is one of the best places where big cats thrive.
 Taking shelter in the ruins of temples, chilling in the water bodies and lurking behind long grasses, they have rendered the wildlife in Rajasthan with a unique charisma.
 The Indian tigers, leopards, panthers, jungle cat and caracal are to be found here.
-Amongst these some are endangered species and are kept in protection in national parks
+Amongst these some are endangered species and are kept in protection in national parks.